-Modern businesses have evolved to be customer-centric and multifaceted, maximizing every opportunity to deliver value where they can in a customer’s lifecycle.
+Modern businesses have evolved to be customer-centric and multifaceted, maximising every opportunity to deliver value where they can in a customer’s lifecycle.
 Lighthouse Financial has built their brand around this exact premise — customers are real people, with real lives and ever-changing needs that require an umbrella of services.
 What started off as just an accounting firm from Hawke’s Bay has quickly transformed into a multi-disciplined service offering that can accommodate just about every possible life scenario.

 Turning a customer’s transaction into trust and loyalty is not an easy undertaking and often requires a high level of empathy, engagement and foresight.
 Lighthouse Financial follows the path of a customer’s journey from providing valuable tax guidance to ensuring that one’s will and trust are in good hands.
 What makes them even more unique is their willingness to incorporate new technology into their value proposition, in an industry often characterized by being “safe” or even “stubborn” (depends on who you talk to).